brysonreece/bryson.cc/README.md

 <br>
 <br>

-I'm currently looking for a new adventure!</br>
+I'm currently looking for a new adventure!<br>
 <strong><a href="mailto:hey@bryson.cc?subject=Let's build something great together!">Think I'd be a good fit on your team?</a></strong>

 <br>